-5.2.1 Upgrading from Percona Server for MongoDB 4.2 to 4.4
+5.2.1 Upgrading from Percona Server for MongoDB 4.4 to 5.0

-To upgrade Percona Server for MongoDB to version 4.4, you must be running version 4.2.
-Upgrades from earlier versions are not supported.
+- 1. To upgrade Percona Server for MongoDB to version 5.0, you must be running version 4.4.
+Upgrades from earlier versions are not supported. - 2.
 Before upgrading your production Percona Server for MongoDB deployments, test all your applications in a testing environment to make sure they are compatible with the new version.
-For more information, see Compatibility Changes in MongoDB 4.4
+For more information, see Compatibility Changes in MongoDB 5.0 - 3.
+If you are using data-at-rest-encryption with KMIP server, check the upgrade considerations

-We recommend to upgrade Percona Server for MongoDB from official Percona repositories using percona-release repository management tool and the corresponding package manager for your system.
+We recommend to upgrade Percona Server for MongoDB from official Percona repositories using perconarelease repository management tool and the corresponding package manager for your system.